Skip to main content

 While online education has existed for some time, not until Covid-19 did anyone realize that online internships made sense.
 The whole point of an internship is to exit the classroom and experience real-world environments, working side-by-side with people in your field of interest.
 But with so many of those real-world environments also operating remotely during Covid, suddenly the idea of a remote internship didn’t seem so peculiar.

 Madeline Imler (B.A. in History and Anthropology, May 2022) can now attest to the value of such an internship.
 A graduate of Assumption High School in Louisville, Madeline served as an intern in fall 2020 for the UK Cooperative for the Humanities and Social Sciences (CHSS).
-Inaugurated in 2020 and led by former History
+Inaugurated in 2020 and

 By Lindsey Piercy May 24, 2021